King Charles III England Coast Path – South East

-The England Coast Path is a new walking route that will follow the entire coast of England.
+The King Charles III England Coast Path is a new walking route that will follow the entire coast of England.
 For the first time people will have the right of access around all our open coast.
 This includes – where appropriate – any land, other than the trail itself, which forms part of the Coastal Margin.
 The path is being opened in sections but will, when completed, be the longest coastal path in the world.
 It will be a National Trail.

 At the moment you can only walk some sections.
 The open sections are shown on the interactive map.
 As new sections open they will be added to the website maps.
 You can also see open sections and find out about progress on other sections on the gov.uk website.

-The England Coast Path has been created under new legislation.
+The King Charles III England Coast Path has been created under new legislation.
 In parts it follows existing public rights of way, but many sections are completely new and use a new right of access.
 Because of this it has different rules to public rights of way.
 Please make sure you obey any on-site signage.

 In most places you don’t have to stick to the path.
 Land to the seaward side of the trail, shaded pink on Ordnance Survey Maps is Coastal Margin.
 Much of this land has public access.
-Although you have the right to explore away from the path please use common sense – the England Coast Path includes land that is steep, unstable and not readily accessible.
-Just because the maps says you can go there doesn’t mean it is safe to do so.
+Although you have the right to explore away from the path please use common sense – the King Charles III England Coast Path includes land that is steep, unstable and not readily accessible.
+Just because the map says you can go there doesn’t mean it is safe to do so.

 The England Coast will be the longest coastal walking route in the world when it is complete.

-The England Coast Path is much more than just a path.
+The King Charles III England Coast Path is much more than just a path.
 It has been created under new legislation.
 It allows access to the coast including the cliff tops and the beach.
 Everything to the seaward side of the path is designated as Coastal Margin.
 This gives you the right to walk off the path.
 You can see where this land is – it is shaded pink on the 1:25,000 Ordnance Survey maps.